viezel/napp.alloy.adapter.restsql/README.md

 ### returnErrorResponse

-Set this proerty to true if you want the error response object from the remote server.
+Set this property to true if you want the error response object from the remote server.
 Default behaviour is not to return this, but return the data stored locally.

 	config: {
 		...
 		"returnErrorResponse" : true
+	}

+### disableSaveDataLocallyOnServerError

+This property is a way to control what the local sql database should do when the remote server sends back an error of some kind.
+It could be 401, 404, 500 etc. In these siatuations, sometimes you do not want the adapter to save the data what might be incorrect.
+Setting this property to true will disable saving data locally when errors occur.

+	config: {
+		...
+		"disableSaveDataLocallyOnServerError" : true
 	}

 ### Extended SQL interface